watislaf/chessbot/README.md

 ## Development status

-The development continues.
-My goal is 2000 ELO on chess.com, and I won't stop until I reach it (or get banned).
+My goal waas 2000 ELO on chess.com, and still i'm not banned, so i think this is sukcess.

 ## Build